-Life insurance should be a simple, straightforward financial decision.
+Figuring out how to buy life insurance online should be a simple, straightforward financial decision.

 Unfortunately, the insurance companies love to make it complicated so they can increase their profits at your expense.

 The key to a smart decision is to ground yourself in the correct principles from the beginning so you don’t get led astray.

 In a nutshell, you want to:

 - Buy only the amount of life insurance coverage you need.